mihaitmf/aws-lambda-demo/README.md

 Open up a separate tab in your console and stream all logs for a specific Function
 `sls logs -f hello -t 1m`

-* Removes all Functions, Events and Resources from your AWS account
+* Remove all Functions, Events and Resources from the AWS account
 `sls remove`

 ### CloudFormation Commands